Antelope-IT/telescope-controller/README.md

     NB.
 The length of a sidereal day, as given, is only an approximation.
 Comparing the results of using the two RA Delay figures, after running the mount for a whole day, the difference in pointing angle is just less than 1 degree.
 ```
+## Future Work
+### Software:
+1. The code could be re-written using Arduino C This supports Asynchronous motor control and would allow for easier communication with a host computer via the USB connection allowing alternative modes of control.
+2. Refinement of the code to improve performance and add features such as fine grained control of the telescope; RA adjustment as well as DEC adjustment.
+### Hardware:
+1. Complete the hardware build by moving it to strip board or similar.
+2. Encasing the components in a suitable enclosure to protect it from the elements.

-# Health Warning
+## Health Warning
-The code and the schematics in this project work for me as I have built them in so far as the mount moves as expected.
-The project as it is presented here is not a replacement for a consumer level motor drive its not very practical and its not been fully tested and proven to work; I am waiting to collect some other missing parts for the mount before it can be fully assembled with a telescope to test it in the field.
+The code and the schematics in this project work for me as I have built them; the mount moves as expected.
+The project as it is presented here is not a replacement for a consumer level motor drive; its not very practical and its not fully tested - I am waiting to collect some missing parts for the mount before it can be fully assembled with a telescope to test it in the field.

 The expected problems revolve around how effectively the controller can drive the stepper motors at the right speed and the power draw while its doing that.
 These are points for further experiment, refinement and devlopement.